Mobile/Stationary Food Vending in Boston

 Ice Cream Trucks

-Ice cream trucks offer ice cream, including soft-serve, and other frozen desserts, which are kept cold in refrigerators/freezers on the truck and distributed directly from the vehicle.
+Ice cream trucks offer ice cream, soft-serve, and other frozen desserts, which are kept cold in refrigerators/freezers on the truck and distributed directly from the vehicle.

 If a vendor sells soft-serve ice cream, they are required to have handwashing facilities.